- Full life cycle (cradle-to-gate) greenhouse gas (GHG) emissions (as CO2e);

 - Global coverage including informed estimates for non-reporting plants.

-The International Aluminium Institute (IAI) has published three life cycle inventory (LCI) reports of the global primary aluminium industry for the reporting years 2005, 2010 and 2015.
+The International Aluminium Institute (IAI) has published four life cycle inventory (LCI) reports of the global primary aluminium industry for the reporting years 2005, 2010, 2015 and 2019.

 For 2005 and 2010, the direct and electricity-related indirect emissions of reporting production were calculated, using GHG Protocol tools.
 These two datasets are used as reference to calculate the global average carbon footprint of one tonne of cast primary aluminium.

 For the years with no LCI publication, data from the previous LCI report is used, updated with annually collected energy data for smelting (intensity and source) and refining (intensity and source) as well as perfluorocarbon (PFC) emissions data.
 These three datasets collectively constitute over 80% of total global aluminium sector emissions.